notrohit123/justforfun/README.md

-nothing here, just created this repo for learning git.
+nothing here, just created this repo for learning git :)